nunnavamsi/plum-assignment/README.md

 JSON output.

 ---

-## Tech Stack
-- Python 3.11
-- FastAPI
-- Uvicorn

----
-# Plum Assignment – Backend API
+# AI-Powered Amount Detection in Medical Documents – Backend API

 Short description of what the backend does.

-## Live Demo   ← ADD THIS SECTION HERE (IMPORTANT)

 The backend is running locally and exposed using ngrok.